What Is Child Neglect, And Are You Unknowingly Neglecting Your Child?

 - Belittling, shaming, or humiliating the child

-- Exposing the child to violence, even if the violence is not directed at them
+- Exposing the child to violence can result in them being emotionally neglected, even if the violence is not directed at them

 - Limited physical contact with the child—a lack of kisses, hugs, comforting, or other signs of affection